-Room placement at NSMC is based on a patient's admitting diagnosis and also on bed availability.
+North Shore Medical Center (NSMC) offers a wide range of accommodations for patients staying in our hospitals.
+Room placement is based on a patient's admitting diagnosis and also on bed availability.
 NSMC makes every effort to honor room requests based on bed availability.
+To learn about our patient services, go here

 Patients should notify the nursing staff of any essential items (contact lenses, dentures, eyeglasses, hearing aids, prosthetic devices, braces, orthopedic shoes, canes) that they require during their stay.
 It is recommended that patients mark device cases with their names.
 All non-essential items (clothing, shoes, jewelry, wallets, cash, credit cards, cell phones computers and keys) must be sent home with family.
 NSMC is not responsible for and cannot guarantee the safety of personal belongings.